 Puppies, especially during their first months, are incredibly sensitive to rewards and praises.
 This is your best tool to use during training or game times.
 If your dog has been playing well and has not attempted to bite you, reward him with treats and cuddles.
 This can help reiterate positive behavior and increase the level of trust that your dog has in you.

-While on the moment this is not considered big progress, building a healthy relationship will help you house training your dog later.
+While at the moment this is not considered big progress, building a healthy relationship will help you house training your dog later.

 What to teach your puppy to stop him from biting your feet?